shubhamb-1/bigram-model/README.md

 ## Dataset
 The model is trained on a `names.txt` file, which is a collection of names.
 This dataset is used to understand and learn the patterns in the sequence of characters in names.

+## Neural Network Approach
+- The neural network component is used to enhance the prediction accuracy of the Bigram Model.
+- The tensor `W` represents the weights of the neural network, which are adjusted during the training process based on the bigram occurrences in the training data.